History of cinema of China: Film themes and content

 In 1965, China launched the Resist America, Aid Vietnam campaign in response to the U.S. bombing of North Vietnam.
-To promote campaign themes denouncing U.S. imperialism and promoted Vietnamese resistance, the communist party used film exhibitions and other cultural media.
+To promote campaign themes denouncing U.S. imperialism and promoted Vietnamese resistance, the CCP used film exhibitions and other cultural media.

 Films of the Cultural Revolution

 During the Cultural Revolution, the film industry was severely restricted.
 Almost all previous films were banned, and only a few new ones were produced, the revolutionary model operas.
 The most notable of these was a ballet version of the revolutionary opera The Red Detachment of Women, directed by Pan Wenzhan and Fu Jie in 1970.

 The release of filmed versions of the revolutionary model operas resulted in a re-organization and expansion of China's film exhibition network.
 From 1965 to 1976, the number of film projection units in China quadrupled, total film audiences nearly tripled, and the national film attendance rate doubled.
 The Cultural Revolution Group drastically reduced ticket prices which, in its view, would allow film to better serve the needs of workers and of socialism.

 In addition to films deemed laudatory, from the middle of 1966 to 1968, the expanding film distribution network screened films characterized as "poisonous weeds" to hundreds of millions of audience members for the purpose of criticizing the films.
 These criticism screenings were sometimes accompanied by struggle sessions.

 Sent-down youth were a major subset of China's rural projectionists during the Cultural Revolution period.

 Feature film production came almost to a standstill in the early years from 1967 to 1972.
 Movie production revived after 1972 under the strict jurisdiction of the Gang of Four until 1976, when they were overthrown.
 The few films that were produced during this period, such as 1975's Breaking with Old Ideas, were highly regulated in terms of plot and characterization.

 In 1972, Chinese officials invited Michelangelo Antonioni to China to film the achievements of the Cultural Revolution.
 Antonioni made the documentary Chung Kuo, Cina.
-When it was released in 1974, Communist Party leadership in China interpreted the film as reactionary and anti-Chinese.
+When it was released in 1974, CCP leadership in China interpreted the film as reactionary and anti-Chinese.
 Viewing art through the principles of the Yan'an Talks, particularly the concept that there is no such thing as art-for-art's-sake, party leadership construed Antonioni's aesthetic choices as politically motivated and banned the film.
 Jiang Qing criticized Premier Zhou Enlai's role in Antonioni's invitation to China as not only a failure but also treasonous.
 Since its 2004 release in China, the film has been well-regarded by Chinese audiences, especially for its beautiful depictions of a more simple time.

 Because China rejection most foreign film importation, comparatively minor cinema like Albanian cinema and North Korean cinema developed mass audiences in China.
 Through Albanian films screened during this period, many Chinese audience members were introduced to avant-garde and modernist storytelling techniques and aesthetics.